dotnet/msbuild/documentation/High-level-overview.md

 - execution stage.

 ## Entry points
-There are a few entry points for the MSBuild engine: Visual Studio, .NET SDK and the CLI executable (`MSBuild.exe` on Windows, and `msbuild` in unix).
+There are a few entry points for the MSBuild engine: Visual Studio, .NET SDK (`dotnet build` command) and the CLI executable (`MSBuild.exe` on Windows, and `msbuild` in unix).
 These partner products are implementations or extensions of the MSBuild API, and we do care about their smooth integration with MSBuild, but do not support them directly.
 We only officially support the MSBuild API.

 The inputs necessary to start a build include:
  - Build logic for the projects, typically the entry point project's XML or from the imports within.